 The CPSR itself consists of Part A – Cosmetic product safety information, and Part B – Cosmetic product safety assessment.

-Ultimately, safety assessments should involve a weight-of-evidence consideration of the toxicology of each individual cosmetics ingredient.
-As such, Part A of the CPSR should include “the toxicological [profiles] of [substances] contained in the cosmetic product for all relevant toxicological endpoints”, as well as other relevant data (e.g. normal and reasonably foreseeable uses, data on exposure, and data on microbiology and stability).
+Part A of the CPSR should include toxicological profiles on each ingredient contained in the cosmetic product, as well as other relevant data (e.g. normal and reasonably foreseeable uses, data on exposure, and data on microbiology and stability).
 Notably, as a result of a March 2013 marketing ban, new animal data cannot be generated specifically for the safety assessment of cosmetics, or cosmetics ingredients, to be marketed in Europe.

-The safety assessment itself, for Part B of the CPSR, should be performed by a suitably qualified individual “in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, or a course recognised as equivalent by a Member State”, and their credentials should be provided.
-All bibra toxicologists are suitably qualified.
+The overall assessment of product safety, for Part B of the CPSR, should be performed by a suitably qualified individual “in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, or a course recognised as equivalent by a Member State”, and their credentials should be provided.
+All bibra senior toxicologists are suitably qualified.

 Examples of specific assessments